 Microsoft’s barely there Security Essentials

-Microsoft Security Essentials sips system resources so sparingly there's no noticeable effect on my computer's performance.
+Microsoft Security Essentials sips system resources so sparingly there's no noticeable effect on a computer's performance.

-And yet the free application protects my system from malware and attacks.
+And yet the free application protects Windows systems from most malware and attacks.

 Lightweight